 Queen Julia Berenice of Judea was Titus’ form of Cleopatra.

-Berenice was eleven years older than Titus and the granddaughter of the Herod of the Bible.
+Berenice was eleven years older than Titus and the granddaughter of the Herod from the Bible.
 At the age of 13, she was married to a wealthy Jew from Alexandria who died before they could consummate the marriage.
-Later she was married to her uncle Herod from Chalcis in Lebanon and after his death she lived with her brother, the new king Herod Agrippa II.
-The latter led to rumors of incest, which Berenice never got rid of, not even by the quickly dissolved marriage with Polemon of Cilicia (who, by the way, was a descendant of Marc Anton).
+Later, she married her uncle, Herod from Chalcis in Lebanon, and after his death, she lived with her brother, the new king Herod Agrippa II.
+The latter led to rumors of incest, which Berenice never got rid of, not even by quickly dissolving the marriage with Polemon of Cilicia (who, by the way, was a descendant of Marc Antony).

-Since Berenice, like her brother, was on the side of Rome and even counted as belonging to the house of the Julii, she incurred the wrath of her own people when the first Jewish revolt against Roman rule broke out in 66.
-She initially tried to mediate, but an angry mob set fire to her palace and that of her brother, forcing her to flee with her treasures and her bodyguard to the camp set up by the Romans outside the walls of Jerusalem.
+Since Berenice, like her brother, was on the side of Rome and even counted as a member of the house of the Julii, she incurred the wrath of her own people when the first Jewish revolt against Roman rule broke out in 66 AD.
+Initially, she tried to mediate, but an angry mob set fire to her palace and that of her brother, forcing her to flee with her treasures and bodyguard to the camp set up by the Romans outside the walls of Jerusalem.

-It was in this camp that General Vespasian, who was governor of Syria on behalf of Emperor Nero, and his son Titus arrived in 67 AD to put down the rebellion.
-And it was in Vespasian’s tent that the fateful encounter between Berenice and the young prince took place….
+It was in this camp that General Vespasian, who was the governor of Syria on behalf of Emperor Nero, and his son Titus arrived in 67 AD to put down the rebellion.
+And it was in Vespasian’s tent that the fateful encounter between Berenice and the young prince took place.

-While Rome sank into civil war after Nero’s suicide, Titus remained in Judea, according to Tacitus, driven by “the extreme desire to see Berenice again”, because “his young heart was not insensitive to the charms of this queen”.
+While Rome sank into civil war after Nero’s suicide, Titus remained in Judea, driven by “the extreme desire to see Berenice again,” because “his young heart was not insensitive to the charms of this queen,” according to Tacitus.

 When Vespasian was proclaimed emperor, he received the support of Berenice and King Herod Agrippa, who themselves remained in Judea to support Titus in the suppression of their own people and to applaud the burning of the temple in Jerusalem.

 After the end of the revolt, Berenice accompanied Titus to Rome, where they shared the imperial residence with the apparent intention of marrying.
 However, political problems soon arose.
 The Romans did not like the idea of a foreign queen marrying the heir to the empire.
-They could allow the concubinage of an emperor who was already the father of male heirs, but not the concubinage of an unmarried prince in the prime of his life.
-A second Cleopatra was not wanted.
-Under pressure Titus separated from Berenice, she returned to Judea only to come back to Rome twice.
+They could allow the concubinage of an emperor who was already the father of male heirs but not the concubinage of an unmarried prince in the prime of his life.
+They did not want a second Cleopatra.

-Vespasian’s advisors tried everything to thwart the future emperor’s planned marriage to a foreign woman who, moreover, was too old to bear children.
-Titus, however, had a senator, who tried to seduce Berenice, executed even before he took office.
-Berenice achieved such great influence that Quintilian, an eminent lawyer at the time, reports a trial before Vespasian’s crown council, the subject of which concerned Berenice and in which she herself sat on the panel of judges while he pleaded as counsel before it.
+Also Vespasian’s advisors tried everything to thwart the future emperor’s planned marriage to a foreign woman who was too old to bear children.
+However, Berenice achieved such great influence that Quintilian, an eminent lawyer at the time, reports a trial before Vespasian’s crown council, which concerned Berenice, and in which she herself sat on the panel of judges while he pleaded as counsel before it.

-After Vespasian’s death in 79 AD, Berenice was thus with Titus, now emperor.
+After Vespasian’s death in 79 AD, Berenice was with Titus, now emperor.
 But a marriage to the Oriental queen threatened political stability in the eyes of the Romans.
-Titus was forced to send her away against his will and hers (invito, invitam, says Suetonius) because of the enormous public criticism.
+Titus was forced to send her away against his and her will (invito, invitam, says Suetonius) because of the enormous public criticism.

 Exactly when this happened is disputed.
 Yet, probably Berenice was banished from Rome immediately after Titus’ accession to power, which took place on June 24, 79.
 According to Pliny, the volcanic eruption happened on August 24, 79, although today we assume a somewhat later date.

-Rejected by Titus, the woman, who had already seen herself as an empress, had to go into hiding.
-Her traces disappear so completely from history that not even the date and circumstances of her death are known.
+Rejected by Titus, the woman who had already seen herself as an empress had to go into hiding.
+Her traces disappeared so completely from history that not even the date and circumstances of her death are known.
 Where did the Cleopatra of the new emperor disappear to?
+Do we really think, Titus would abandon the woman he loved so completely?

 Did Berenice die in the Villa of the Papyri?